Top Alternatives to AutoCAD

 It runs on all major desktop operating systems, and you’ll find a sizable community of users around the program.

 FreeCAD can do extremely basic 2D drafting, but if that’s the focus of your CAD use, don’t bother with this.
-It can also be a bit tougher to get the hang of if you’re using it for the first time.
-Also, keep in mind that it might not be able to handle an extremely complex design the same way AutoCAD might.
+It can also be more challenging to master if you're a first-time user, especially if you're used to software similar to AutoCAD.
+Also, keep in mind that it might not be able to handle an extremely complex design the same way AutoCAD might, but if you’re looking for ways to avoid crashes and other technical issues, there are some useful tips to improve performance with similar CAD software.

 Whether you’re using Windows, Mac, or Linux, you’ll be able to get LibreCAD up and running.
 It also has DWG and DXF file support straight out of the box, so you can work with AutoCAD files in this.

-It’s a great option if you don’t need to make anything that’s too complex because this software prides itself on being lightweight, so that means it doesn’t come with a wealth of features like others.
+It’s a great AutoCAD 2D alternative if you don’t need to make anything too complex because this software prides itself on being lightweight, so that means it doesn’t come with a wealth of features like others.
 It also means that complex endeavors might not be best suited for this.
+However, if you're looking to get more advanced with rendering and workflow, learning how to optimize your CAD software for faster renders can still benefit your projects.

 Paid AutoCAD Alternatives

-When you start paying money, you naturally get performance and functionality that’s on a more similar scale to what you get with AutoCAD.
+When you start paying money, paid options naturally offer performance and functionality more comparable to AutoCAD.
 So, let’s talk about affordable CAD software that won’t set you back as much.

 BricsCAD 🔗